Understand Your Pension Options

 The BC Pension Corporation administers your pension benefits.
 They provide information about your pension plan from your first day on the job through to retirement.

 The Public Service Pension Plan offers information seminars around the province.

-If you are within five years of retirement, attend Approaching Retiring.
+If you're within five years of retirement, attend Approaching Retirement.

-When you are within six months of your last day at work, request retirement information and a pension estimate from the Public Service Pension Plan.
+When you're within six months of your last day at work, request retirement information and a pension estimate from the Public Service Pension Plan.

 The earliest you can finalize your pension is 90 days before your retirement date.

 Purchase of Service